SirScythe/docker-dnsmasq/README.md

 dnsmasq in a docker container, configurable via a [simple web UI](https://github.com/jpillora/webproc) for ARM based hosts like the raspberry pi

+The built image for ARM devices is available on Docker Hub at https://hub.docker.com/r/sirscythe/dnsmasq-arm

 ### Usage

 1. Create a [`/opt/dnsmasq.conf`](http://oss.segetech.com/intra/srv/dnsmasq.conf) file on the Docker host